Willow Springs, Missouri

-Willow Springs is a city in Howell County, Missouri, in the Ozark Mountains of the United States.
+Willow Springs is a city in Howell County, Missouri in the Ozark Mountains of the United States.
 The population was 2,164 at the 2020 census.

 History

-Willow Springs was so named from its position at the site of a spring, surrounded by willows.
+Willow Springs was named from its position at the site of a spring, surrounded by willows.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.55 sqmi, of which 3.53 sqmi is land and 0.02 sqmi is water.
 The community is located on Route 137, east of concurrent U.S. Routes 60 and 63.